 The Healthy Lifestyles Initiative methodology is based off of national work from NICHQ-Collaborate for Healthy Weight.
-This methodology crosses 3 sectors (Government, Community, and Healthcare) in various settings (schools, early childhood, workplace, and PCP offices) to reach children and families where they live, study, work and play.
-It is centered on creating customized MAPPS for Change.
+This methodology crosses 3 sectors (Government, Community, and Healthcare) in various settings (schools, early childhood, workplace, health departments, churches and PCP offices) to reach children and families where they live, study, work and play.
+It is centered on creating customized MAPPS for Change plan.

-MAPPS for Change outlines a planning framework to help partners identify and outline actions they will take as being part of the Healthy Lifestyle Initiative.
+MAPPS for Change is a planning tool to help partners identify and outline actions they will take as being part of the Healthy Lifestyle Initiative.

 Using these 5 elements, organizations in our community can engage at a level that best matches their needs, resources and capabilities.
-Partners compile a work plan, a MAPPS for Change, which is customized and will guide their actions in incorporating the Healthy Lifestyle Initiative into their office setting/practice.
+Partners create a MAPPS for Change plan that is customized and will guide their actions to incorporate the Healthy Lifestyle Initiative into their organization.

 Target behaviors seen in the 12345 Fit-tastic! message come from the Expert Committee recommendations regarding the prevention, assessment, and treatment of child and adolescent overweight and obesity: summary report.
 (Barlow 2007) for clinicians to advise patients and their families to adopt and to maintain the following eating, physical activity and sedentary behaviors:

 **Barlow SE; Expert Committee.
 Expert committee recommendations regarding the prevention, assessment, and treatment of child and adolescent overweight and obesity: summary report.
 Pediatrics 2007; 120 (suppl 4): S164-S192.**